Survival Instincts: A (Somewhat) Official Guide to Druid Guardian Tanking

 ( Darksend recommends Bash, then Vortex, and I've changed the order of this because I agree with him.)

-- HotW’s main benefit is the 6% passive stat buff, and the ability to cast a buffed Rejuvenation in Bear form without popping out of bear form for 45 seconds - you can get 4 casts in if you clip the third one right before the end on yourself, or a bunch on a whole raid, and a monstersized Tranquility.
+- HotW’s main benefit is the 6% passive stat buff, the ability to cast a buffed Rejuvenation in Bear form without popping out of bear form for 45 seconds - you can get 4 casts in if you clip the third one right before the end on yourself, or a bunch on a whole raid, and a monstersized Tranquility.
 Problem is with a 6 minute cooldown, most of the time it's a once per fight thing.

 Worth noting is that the tooltip is a 1 for 3 thing -- you get all three of the benefits for the spec that you aren’t, so as a Guardian, read it as getting the Non-Feral, Non-Restoration, and Non-Balance benefits.